 A Future of Energy point of view on hydrogen

 Hydrogen is projected to play a key role in the future of energy and its development will happen faster than many might expect.
 Increasingly, business leaders understand they need to get a grip on hydrogen to understand where the opportunities will be.
-However, with so much hype around hydrogen, it isn't easy to watch the key trends and developments.
-Where will the transition to hydrogen unfold first, which supply technologies and distribution alternatives have the most potential and which geopolitical regions are best positioned?
-This point of view addresses those questions and offers recommendations to policymakers and companies on how to position themselves optimally for the accelerated transition to come.
+However, with so much hype around hydrogen it is difficult to keep an eye on the key trends and developments.
+Where will the transition to hydrogen unfold first, which supply technologies and distribution alternatives have most potential and which geopolitical regions are best positioned?
+This point of view addresses those questions and offers recommendations to policy makers and companies on how to position themselves optimally for the accelerated transition to come.

 A Future of Energy point of view

 In the short term, hydrogen will be applied first in those sectors that are under societal pressure to decarbonise - likely those closest to the customer.
 Interest from the market is coming from consumer goods companies in Europe which can obtain a premium from consumers substituting their energy needs in production and distribution.
 Think about a car from green steel (produced with the use of hydrogen) and hydrogen trucks to distribute consumer products.

 In the medium to long term, industrial feedstock and electricity buffering are also likely to be decarbonised by hydrogen, as well as potentially some niches in other mobility applications and the built environment.